wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/rest_api_examples/using-get-with-a-body.md

 ]
 ```

-The additional parameter `-X` replaces the original POST method with the specified method, which in this case is GET.
-This will cause the client to send a GET request with a message similar to a POST request.
-If you view the output in tcpmon, you will see that there is no message body in the request.
+You will see that there is no message body printed in the logs and you will get an empty response back.